Finding Common Ground

 As States and the nation grapple with the GMO labeling paradox, the Finding Common Ground forum provides a unique opportunity to explore this complex issue from multiple perspectives.
 Exploring the complexity of the issue enables more effective consideration of options.
 Hear from experts and have the opportunity for your voice to be heard in the discussion.
 Join the discussion and help Minnesota policy-makers find a way forward that balances the paradox of what we all want and what we most fear.

 - Explore the controversies underlying labeling of GMO foods

 - Identify shared interests in what labels are attempting to achieve

 - Contribute to new strategies for managing the GMO food paradox

 - Friday, January 16, 2015

 Topic: To label or not to label, the GMO food paradox

-The University of Minnesota's Center for Integrative Leadership, Global Initiative for Food Systems Leadership, and Upper Midwest Agriculture Safety and Health Center invite you to participate in the sixth of a series of “Finding Common Ground” forums designed to foster conversation among participants with diverse perspectives to discover and advance a common good.
+The University of Minnesota's Center for Integrative Leadership, and Center for Animal Health and Food Safety invite you to participate in the seventh of a series of “Finding Common Ground” forums designed to foster conversation among participants with diverse perspectives to discover and advance a common good.